 10 Things Money Can’t Buy

 When you are sitting home tonight – surrounded by people who love you, eating your favorite foods, listening to your children laughing and playing by your side – witness the blessings you truly have in your life.
 The bottom line is you already have everything you need.
 At the end of the day, it’s all about shifting your state of mind.

 Money Can’t Buy You More Time

-Time waits for no man.
+Time waits for no man – not even the wealthiest people on the planet.
 No matter how much money you have, when it’s your time to go… it’s your time to go.
 This is just the way of man.
 We are born to live and then to die.

 Sure, money can get you better medicine and doctors, but there are no life extensions beyond our human capacity.